 Tomorrow, EU telecom Commissioner Neelie Kroes will propose a new EU law to merge the fragmented European telecom markets into a single market by 2016.
 According to early leaks of the proposal, the EU is expected to ban roaming charges (additional charges for phone calls and internet use abroad) from 2016 on by mandating the creation of operator alliances.
 In addition, users will be enabled to choose a different operator when abroad if their home operator charges extra for roaming.

 Just in July, the latest stage of the current EU roaming regulation came into force and cut prices for roaming (by more than 30% for using the internet abroad, for example).
 Further price cuts are already planned for July 2014.
 But the new law could bring prices down even more and even lead to operators offering pan-European service plans, according to http://www.fairroaming.org.
 Continue reading

 – Prices for mobile phone use lowered again, thanks to successful citizens’ campaign –

-Checking your e-mails, surfing the web and making calls while on holiday will once again become cheaper on Sunday.
-On July 1, the newest EU rules against high roaming charges will come in force and cap prices for calls, SMS and internet use on the mobile.
+Checking your e-mails, surfing the web and making calls while on holiday will once again become cheaper this summer.
+On July 1, the EU will once again act against high roaming charges and will set new cap prices for calls, SMS and internet use on the mobile.
 This is a success for the 150000-strong campaign “Europeans for Fair Roaming” that brought down prices much more than originally planned.

-According to the new EU law, prices for using mobiles phones abroad will be lowered to 29ct/min for calls and 70ct/MB for internet access in July 2012 and will keep going down to 19ct/min for calls and 20ct/MB for internet access by 2014.
-In addition, users will be allowed to choose a different operator for roaming which is expected to bring about more competition.
+According to the EU law, prices for using mobiles phones abroad will be lowered to 24ct/min for calls and 45ct/MB for internet access in July 2013 and will keep going down to 19ct/min for calls and 20ct/MB for internet access by 2014.
+In addition, users will be allowed to choose a different operator for roaming from next year on, which is expected to bring about more competition.
 Most operators are already starting to offer roaming packages for travellers in reaction to the new law.